 If having a yard or garage sale is not your cup of tea, many non-profit groups, churches, community thrift stores, and trash-to-treasure startups will be happy to take working appliances for free.
-Many companies will pick them up, saving you that hassle.
+Many companies will pick the items up and save you that hassle.
 Check your community for local outlets.
-Some centers operate with proceeds going to cancer research or another worthwhile cause, so donating unwanted appliances to these centers benefits the community.
-There are also centers that accept appliances to recycle them for use by needy families.
+Some centers operate with proceeds going to cancer research or another worthwhile cause that can help benefit the community.
+Donation centers also accept appliances for use by needy families.

 Wait for a Dump Day